-"The security of the freedom we have obtained for ourselves and for our posterity demands your open, independent co-operation for the establishment of the constitution.
+"The security of the freedom we have obtained for our selves and for our posterity demands your open, independent co-operation for the establishment of the constitution.

 "All the national divisions of the Austrian monarchy are equally dear to the heart of his majesty.
-The interests of all will find a firm foundation in their cordial brotherly feeling, in the perfect equality of all, and in their sincere attachment to Germany.
+The interests o all will find a firm foundation in their cordial brotherly feeling, in the perfect equality of all, and in their sincerattachment to Germany.